kehantan/labbook/docs/assays/mtt.rst

 **Procedure**

 #.
 Dispense 10 :math:`\mu`\ L of trypan blue into one of the wells in the 96 well plate used for mixing.
 #.
-Dispense 10 :math:`\mu`\ L of cells from the 15 ml centrifuge tube from the trypsinise phase into the same well with trypan blue.
+Dispense 10 :math:`\mu`\ L of cells from the 15 mL centrifuge tube from the trypsinise phase into the same well with trypan blue.
 #.
 Mix well by repeat pipetting.
 #.
 Dispense 10 :math:`\mu`\ L of trypan blue and cell mixture into counting chamber.
 #.
 Count the cells.